lecaobaophuc0912/tauri-plugin-plauth/macos/README.md

-# Tauri Plugin PLAUTH - iOS Implementation
+# Tauri Plugin PLAUTH - macOS Implementation

-This iOS package implements the PLAUTH authentication plugin for Tauri applications using ASWebAuthenticationSession.
+This macOS package implements the PLAUTH authentication plugin for Tauri applications using ASWebAuthenticationSession.

 ## Features